-Beyond NTP and his duties on the Board, Ryan can be found at many of the training and social events the club has to offer.
-Outside of triathlon and the club, Ryan spends his time serving on other non-profit and educational Boards while his day job keeps him busy as a Marketing Operations Executive for one of the largest membership organization in the US.
+Beyond the Board, Ryan can be found at many of the training and social events the club has to offer.
+Outside of triathlon, Ryan spends his time serving on other non-profit and educational Boards while his day job keeps him busy as a Marketing Operations Executive for one of the largest membership organization in the US.
 He spends his free time with his girlfriend Jessica and their dog Maddie.

 Abby joined the DC Triathlon Club in 2009, when she moved back to DC for the third time.
 She discovered triathlon in July 2007, when she dared herself to complete the Pewaukee (WI) Sprint Tri (on a hybrid, without a wetsuit!).
 She knew she had found her sport when every photo showed her smiling from ear to ear (they still do)!
 Since then, she has fallen head over heels in love with racing.
 Abby has done over 35 triathlons, and typically races Olympic and Half-Iron distance tris.
 In 2013 will attempt her first full IronMan in Mt.
 Tremblant, Quebec.